Kid Koala: Career

 During the 2010 San Diego Comic-Con, Kid Koala performed before a special free showing of the movie Scott Pilgrim vs. the World.
 The next year at Comic-Con, he performed before a special premiere of the television series NTSF:SD:SUV::.

 In June 2013, his studio album 12 Bit Blues was longlisted for the 2013 Polaris Music Prize.

 In June 2014, the Kid Koala's Nufonia Must Fall Live made its world premiere at Toronto's Luminato Festival.
 Directed by K. K. Barrett, (Oscar-nominee for Her), this live adaptation of the graphic novel unfolds via a real-time filming of more than a dozen miniature stages, a full crew and cast of puppets.
 San and the Afiara Quartet provide live scoring on piano, strings and turntables.
 San also has another project debuting at Luminato Festival entitled The Lost Train, a collaboration between San and Joe Beef's Chef Frédéric Morin.
 The two joined to create a series of "imaginary journeys with real food and music", inspired by their respective passion for trains.
 Taking place at a secret location, the experience will remain a mystery with the guests being taken to an undisclosed location, and will feature a specially created course by Morin and a live set of entirely new material by Kid Koala.

 In early 2017, San released an album, Music to Draw To: Satellite, in collaboration with Icelandic singer Emilíana Torrini.
 He released a follow-up in early 2019, Music to Draw To: Io, in collaboration with Belgian singer Trixie Whitley.

 In 2023, he entered production on the animated film Space Cadet, his directorial debut as a filmmaker.
-The film is slated to have its world premiere at the 75th Berlin International Film Festival, 2025.
-Also in 2023, San released his seventh album a Kid Koala, Creatures of the Late Afternoon, which included a complete board game in a limited edition.
+The film had its world premiere at the 75th Berlin International Film Festival, 2025.
+Also in 2023, San released his seventh album as Kid Koala, Creatures of the Late Afternoon, which included a complete board game in a limited edition.